menu

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Rockford, the Chicago Rockford Intl Airport neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Owner-occupied real estate dominates the Chicago Rockford Intl Airport neighborhood.
-In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 99.8% of neighborhoods in America.
+Real estate in the Chicago Rockford Intl Airport neighborhood is almost exclusively owner-occupied.
+NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 99.8% of U.S. neighborhoods.
+If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
 With a real estate vacancy rate of only 0.0%, the Chicago Rockford Intl Airport neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

 In addition, most neighborhoods have a mixture of ages of homes in them, from new to old, but this neighborhood stands out due to its concentration of residential real estate built in one time frame: from 1940 through 1969, generally considered older, well-established homes.
 This was a busy time in America for home construction.
 After the end of World War II, as GIs came home, bought newly built homes on the edges of cities with the help of the GI Bill, and began their families.
 This housing era generally coincides with the 'Baby Boom' generation (1945 - 1964), and many baby boomers grew up in homes built in this era.
 But what is so interesting about the Chicago Rockford Intl Airport neighborhood, is that an incredible 100.0% of the homes here were built in this era.
 So when you walk its streets or drive through, this neighborhood has a look and feel that harkens to that era in American life, a very important slice of Americana.

-Furthermore, uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 1 residents per square mile, Chicago Rockford Intl Airport is less crowded than 99.5% of all U.S. neighborhoods.
+Furthermore, unpopulated, and rural, the Chicago Rockford Intl Airport neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 99.5% of the neighborhoods in America.
 One of the notable things about Chicago Rockford Intl Airport is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 In addition, the first thing that you'll notice if you moved to this neighborhood is that an astounding 100.0% of the households are same sex couples.
 According to NeighborhoodScout's analysis, this is a higher proportion of same sex households than in 99.9% of the neighborhoods in America.
 This is one indicator that this neighborhood is likely a gay-friendly neighborhood.
 So if you are looking for such a neighborhood, the Chicago Rockford Intl Airport neighborhood should definitely be on your list of places to consider.